+10

-REMEDIATION/ MITIGATION Removal action completed in 2001.
-The Dunn Field FS will address VOCs in subsurface soil and in groundwater as well as burial sites.
-The Dunn Field FS will address VOCs in groundwater BASIS 6 This subparce is associated with Site 24 (Former Burn Site/Bomb Casing Burial Site) Site 23 (Construction Debris and Food Burial Site) and Site 63 Burial Site) Site 23 (Construction Debris and Food Burial Site) and Site 63 (Fluorspar Storage - Southeastern quadrant) in 1946 railcars carrying captured German bomb casings containing sulfur mustard in route to Prine Bluff Arsenal AR from Mobile AL began leaking mustard.
-Upon examination of the cars, 29 bomb casings were identified as leaking.
-These casings were taken to one pit at Dunn Field and drained into and neutralized by a placed in the pit and destroyed by dynamite in case a burister remained intact in 1998 sampling of surface soil, subsurface soil and groundwater around this site indicated no migration of chemical warfare materiel.
-In order to reduce potential risk from chemical warfare materiel the Army determined the CWM must be removed.
+REMEDIATION/ MITIGATION Removal action completed in 2001 The Dunn Field FS will address VOCs in subsurface soil and in groundwater as well as bunal sites.
+The Dunn Field FS will address VOCs in groundwater

+BASIS e This subparcel is associated with Site 24 (Former Burn Site/Bomb Casing Bunal Site) Site 23 (Construction Debris and Food Bunal Site) and Site 63 (Fluorspar Storage - Southeastern quadrant) In 1946, railcars carrying captured German bomb casings containing sulfur mustard in route to Pline Bluff Arsenal, AR from Mobile, AL began leaking mustard upon examination of the cars, 29 bomb casings were identified as leaking.
+These casings were taken to one pit at Dunn Field and drained in case a burster remained infact in 1998, sampling of surface soil, subsurface soil and groundwater around this site indicated no migration of chemical warfare materiel in order to reduce potential risk from chemical warfare materiel, the Army determined the CWM must be removed.
 In June 1999, the BCT concurred to conduct a removal action at Site 24 and concurred to change this subparcel from Category 7 to Category 6.
 The Depot completed the removal action in May 2001.
-The Dunn Field RI Report indicated several constituents exceeding BCT screening criteria (including VOCs in subsurface soil impacting indoor air) that did not present unacceptable risks for industrial reuse but did present unacceptable.
-Subparcel contains VOC levels exceeding MCLs and that groundwater beneath this subparcel from Category 7 to Category 6 based on the anticipated need for remedial actions This subparcel is associated with the open land area of Dunn Field excluding existing subparcels.
-This subparcel contains railroad tracks that were historically sprayed with pesticides herbicides and waste oil containing PCP.
-The railroad tracks and ballasts were historically sprayed with pesticides and herbicides.
-The Dunn Field RI Report indicated several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial or residential reuse.
+The Dunn Field RI Report indicated several constituents exceeding BCT screening criteria (including VOCs in subsurface soil impacting indoor air) that did not present unacceptable risks for residential reuse.
+The report also indicated that groundwater beneath this subparcel contains VOC levels exceeding MCLs and that bunal sites within the Disposal Area are not suited for utility workers because of possible disturbance of buried wastes.
+In 2002, the BCT concurred to change this subparcel from Category 7 to Category 6 based on the anticipated need for remedial actions.
+This subparcel is associated with the open land area of Dunn Field excluding existing subparcels.
+This subparcel contains railroad tracks that were historically sprayed with pesticides, herbicides, and waste oil containing PCP.
+The railroad tracks and ballasts were removed in 1999/2000.
+This subparcel also contains grassed areas that were historically sprayed with pesticides and herbicides.
+The Dunn Field RI Report indicated several constituents exceeding BCT screening criteria that did not present unacceptable risks for mudistrial or residential reuse.
 The report also indicated that one surface soil sample collected within this subparcel contained an arsenic level that did present an unacceptable risk to residential reuse, but was similar to levels identified in Shelby County and will not require remedial action.
-The report also indicated that groundwater beneath this subparcel contains VOC levels that exceed MCLs in two locations - along the northern fence line where groundwater appears to be migrating onsite from an up gradient offisite source and along the western fence line south of the recovery well system constructed as part of the Interim Remedial Action for groundwater.
-In 2002 the BCT concurred to change this subparcel from Category 7 to Category 6 based on the anticipated need for remedial actions.
-FACILITY Dunn Field Open land area of Dunn Freld excluding exsting subparcels APPROXIMATE SIZE b (acres) 5 2 20 68 LOCATION (x y coordinates) 23.9 28 12 SUBPARCEL NUMBER AND LABEL 36 29(6) 36 30(6)
+The report also indicated that groundwater beneath this subparcel contains VOC levels that exceed MCLs in two locations - along the northern fence line where groundwater appears to be migrating onsite from an up gradient, offsite source, and along the western fence line south of the recovery well system constructed as part of the Interim Remedial Action for groundwater.
+In 2002, the BCT concurred to change this subparcel from Category 7 to Category 6 based on the anticipated need for remedial actions.

+FACILITY Dunn Field Open land area of Dunn Field excluding existing subparcels

+APPROXIMATE SIZE b (acres) 7.5 20 68

+LOCATION (x, y coordinates) 23,9 28,12

+SUBPARCEL NUMBER AND LABEL 36 29(6) 36 30(6)